AliBnh/Exercises-vault/README.md

 The *src* folder contains three files and four folders:

 ### Folders
--src/assets: Contains static assets such as images and icons.
+- src/assets: Contains static assets such as images and icons.
--src/components: Holds reusable React components that are used across different parts of the application.
+- src/components: Holds reusable React components that are used across different parts of the application.
--src/pages: Contains two main pages:
+- src/pages: Contains two main pages:
-+Home Page: The landing page where users can explore exercises based on body parts, search for specific exercises, and view a list of exercises.
+- Home Page: The landing page where users can explore exercises based on body parts, search for specific exercises, and view a list of exercises.
-+Exercise Details Page: Displays detailed information about a specific exercise, including instructions, targeted muscles, secondary muscles, and required equipment.
+- +Exercise Details Page: Displays detailed information about a specific exercise, including instructions, targeted muscles, secondary muscles, and required equipment.
--src/utils: Includes a single utility file fetchData.js.
+- +src/utils: Includes a single utility file fetchData.js.
 This file contains the logic for fetching data from the Rapid API services.

 ### Files:
--src/App.js: The main component that serves as the entry point for the application.
+- src/App.js: The main component that serves as the entry point for the application.
--src/App.css: Styling for the main App component.
+- src/App.css: Styling for the main App component.
--src/index.js: The entry point for rendering the React application.
+- src/index.js: The entry point for rendering the React application.

 ### Dependencies
-@emotion/react and @emotion/styled: For styling components with Emotion.
+- @emotion/react and @emotion/styled: For styling components with Emotion.
-@fontsource/roboto: Provides the Roboto font for your application.
+- @fontsource/roboto: Provides the Roboto font for your application.
-@mui/icons-material and @mui/material: Material-UI components and icons. react, react-dom: React core and DOM-specific libraries.
+- @mui/icons-material and @mui/material: Material-UI components and icons.
+- react, react-dom: React core and DOM-specific libraries.
-react-horizontal-scrolling-menu: For creating horizontal scrolling menus in React.
+- react-horizontal-scrolling-menu: For creating horizontal scrolling menus in React.
-react-loader-spinner: A loader spinner component for React.
+- react-loader-spinner: A loader spinner component for React.
-react-router-dom: For handling routing in your React application.
+- react-router-dom: For handling routing in your React application.
-react-scripts: Scripts and configuration used by Create React App.
+- react-scripts: Scripts and configuration used by Create React App.